notten13/democracy-simulation-game/README.md

 # Democracy simulation game

-Refactor TODO list:
+TODO:
-- [ ] Import policies and indicators from config files for simplicity
+- [ ] Policy cost and income, and overall budget
-- [ ] Create the graph
-- [ ] Topological ordering
+- [ ] Voter groups, popularity and re-election logic
-- [ ] Propagate change logic
+- [ ] Add more policies and indicators
-- [ ] Add voter groups
+- [ ] Implement policy inertia